COVID-19 Information for Graduate Students

 Will program timelines be extended?

 At this time, SGS deadlines are not being extended.
-Our own program timelines will be maintained, but wherever possible, we are committed to being flexible and supporting extensions (including requests for extensions to SGS deadlines) on a case-by-case basis.
+Our own program timelines will be maintained, but wherever possible, we are committed to being flexible and supporting extensions (including requests for extensions to SGS deadlines) on a case-by-case basis for student’s who had their research and progress interrupted by the COVID-19 pandemic.
 Students should be in dialogue with their supervisors about any changes in program advancement schedules.

 Graduate Student Research